andersea/bitmex-trio-websocket/README.md

 ## Installation

-This library requires Python 3.7 or greater.
-It could probably be made to run with Python 3.6, since this is the minimal version where async generators are supported.
+This library requires Python 3.6 or greater.

 To install from PyPI:

     pip install bitmex-trio-websocket